-In a word: Yes!
-Here's why.
+In a word: yes.
 Leafy green vegetables are the most healthy food on the planet.
 Is a green smoothie better for you than just eating a salad with the same greens?
 There are a couple of responses to this question.
 The first is yes because you can eat a lot more greens a lot easier in a smoothie than in a salad.
 So you're much more likely to actually make and eat a green smoothie than eat the equivalent amount of greens raw in a salad.

 Some people advocate that the digestibility of the greens, when pureed into a green smoothie, is what makes a green smoothie healthier than just eating the greens plain.
-They reason that the greens are much easier to digest when pureed in a smoothie, taking up less of your body's energy in the digestive process, and giving your body that much more nutrients and energy.
+The reason is that the greens are much easier to digest when pureed in a smoothie, taking up less of your body's energy in the digestive process, and giving your body that much more nutrients and energy.